NUB31/nubs-qol/README.md

 Note: You have to be looking at a non-solid block or in the air for it to work.
 The rockets will behave normally when looking at a solid block.

-Another note: You have to be mid-air to initiate easy elytra launch when the mod is installed client-side only (does not affect single player)
+Another note: You have to be midair to initiate easy elytra launch when the mod is installed client-side only (does not affect single player)

-### WIP: Inventory/container sorting

-Use a hotkey when hovering over a container to instantly sort them.
-The default hotkey is middle mouse button, this can be changed however

-### WIP: Hold and drag item transfer

-When having an open container, hold the left mouse button and drag to instantly transfer items to or from the container